Quick/Quick/Documentation/en-us/DataDrivenExamples.md

     }
 }
 ```

-## Make xcode trace failures to the line of the data example
+## Make Xcode trace failures to the line of the data example

-If you want you can extend the testcode to make xcode mark failing tests at the line
+If you want you can extend the test code to make Xcode mark failing tests at the line
-where the data input/output was specified instead of the `expect`that failed.
+where the data input/output was specified instead of the `expect` that failed.
 Notice
 that the default value in the init function for TestData takes care of recording the
-line number for each data line using the `#line` macro.
+line number for each data line using the `#line` literal.

 ```swift
 import Quick